HiDefTextiles/HiDefKnits/README.md

 code form only, and provide the executable binaries to paying customers, i.e., offering the commercial service of compiling and packaging of the software.
-The HiDef: Knits solution is still free and open-source, but we would own the platform which would be in active in where we could monitise for further development.
+The HiDef: Knits solution is still free and open-source, but we would own the platform which would be in active in where we could monetise for further development.

-We will sell HiDef: Knits as a hosted service, this entals extensions that is not available with the source code.
+We will sell HiDef: Knits as a hosted service, this entails extensions that is not available with the source code.
 Then on the hosted solution we could offer both regular and enterprise subscriptions.
 Since this product is aimed at self-employed designers or personal use the price